malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

 (tbd: probably need to add some extra phases to support different biological neural potentiation levels)

+# Principles
+## Convergence
+A multi-layered system like this will be inherently chaotc.
+So without explicit consideration it's chances of converging towards a stable and useful outcome are minimal.

+To counteract that the architecture must build in convergent forces that apply at multiple points.
+These will be applied across all layers, and across multiple time scales.

+## Brain growth
+The human baby brain starts small, with many capabilities not fully formed.
+Those capabilities "come online" over time as the child grows.
+I believe this had two benefits:
+* It helps to reduce the search space for optimal network training.
+Effectively it trains against a simpler problem to start with, then slowly increases the brain capacity and retrains on more complex problems.
+*  It helps to ensure convergence in an otherwise unstable system.
+With full executive control, we've got too much control over the reinforcement learning algorithm, but when in a fresh state, the executive control will be too unstable.
+So better to train level 1 systems first, holding executive control in a mostly disabled state.

+In contrast, a modern neural network is static in size, thus we will not be able to replicate the same efficiency of learning.
+However, there may be other opportunities for improving our architecture or approach.
+For example, we may initially attenuate-to-zero the output of particular components, and slowly ramp up their output signal strength and their accuracy improves.

+## Avoiding catastrophic forgetting
+Modern neural networks suffer from "catastrophic forgetting", where training on one skill causes loss of a prior learned skill.
+Humans don't suffer from this problem, as the brain seems to be able to slot different skills into slightly different regions.
+There is work on achieving that with AI.
+One promising angle is Stephen Grossberg's Adaptive Resonance Theory (ART).

+To keep things simple, for now we will ignore the issue of catastrophic forgetting, and will setup a training environment where all required skills are repeatedly re-practiced.

+## Executive Contral and Decomposed Sandwich form of Reinforcement Learning
+I think executive control incorporates a "decomposed sandwich" form of reinforcement learning - where many aspects of the algorithm are under direct control.
+This includes:
+* Internalisation of reward function.
+* Exploration vs exploitation ratio
+* Control over each individual attempt.

+Executive control also learns to "drive" the unseen aspects of reinforcement learning by building up a model of how it works and choosing to leverage it.
+* Eg: we observe what methods of learning work best for ourselves.
+* Eg: we actively choose to learn a new skill.

+## Evolution as Learning Mechanism
+Anything that is common amongst the majority of humanity is too consistent to be left to dumb luck; it has to be a result of evolution, and thus enforced (or at least predisposed) due to the architecture.
+At the very least, it must additionally depend on guaranteed aspects of the environment (eg: gravity, air, sunlight vs nighttime cycle).

+Some aspects of human brain behaviour require the pre-wiring of feelings, urges, desires, distastes, etc..
+In some cases these can be simple electrical signals that the brain can learn online to work with.
+In other cases, they must require pre-wiring of network structures -- ie: a whole NN "domain model" encoding.
+This is feasible from evolution - that some of the NN training is a result of evolution, which amounts to pre-training of the network weights (ie: not just the high level architecture).

 # Architecture
 First, for a bit of fun, this is the complete architecture.
 In the sections that follow, this shall be broken down and the rationalisation explained in detail.